jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

 * The designers of the computer (us) decide what instructions to include and how they are to be performed
 * However, it is important to consider the limitations and constraints of the system

-* Although the ESAP system is to be Turing Complete, it is limited by the fact that it's an 8 bit system
+* Although the ESAP system is to be fully functional computer, it is limited by the fact that it's an 8 bit system

     * RAM is byte addressable
     * The main bus is 8 bits wide